marklee77/ansible-role-docker/README.md

 Role Variables
 --------------

 - chrony_ntp_servers: list of ntp servers, set to a selection from pool.ntp.org by default.

 Example Playbook
 -------------------------

-    - hosts: default
+    - hosts: all
       roles:
         - marklee77.chrony